rockcm/SeleniumTesting/README.md

 1. ASP.Net Core Project containing API and code for invetory management system

 2. Python Selenium script file

+3. Design Document detailing phases of the SDLC for the creation of selenium script.

 ## Important
 1. You must add products and categories to the database.
 At lease 3 of each.